treasure-data/treasure-boxes/scenarios/custom_notifications/slack_notification/README.md

 # Next Step

-If you have any questions, please contact to support@treasuredata.com.
+If you have any questions, please contact support @ support@treasuredata.com.